JokerGermany/Matrix-Tipps/README.md

 or
 2. Use the Answer function.
 Then your messages will appear in the threads, too.

-## How to activate Labor in Element.
+## How to activate Labs in Element.
 Certain options in labor didn't show up when certain config files aren't edited.
 You have to edit the config.json
 -    %APPDATA%\$NAME\config.json on Windows